TSX-V: SYH | OTC: SYHBF

 The South Falcon East project is located in the eastern perimeter of the Athabasca Basin and contains a NI 43-101 inferred resource totalling 7.0 million pounds of U3O8 at 0.03% and 5.3 million pounds of ThO2 at 0.023%.

-The project is currently optioned to Tisdale Clean Energy Corp., whereby Tisdale can acquire an initial 51% interest and earn up to 75% by issuing 1.1 million Tisdale shares, spending C$10.5 million on exploration, and making cash payments totaling C$11,100,000 of which C$6,500,000 can be settled for Tisdale shares over the five-year earn-in period.
-Tisdale is planning exploration and drilling programs to commence in 2024.
+The project is currently optioned to Terra Clean Energy Corp. (previously Tisdale), whereby Terra can acquire an initial 51% interest and earn up to 75% by issuing 1.1 million Terra shares, spending C$10.5 million on exploration, and making cash payments totaling C$11,100,000 of which C$6,500,000 can be settled for Terra shares over the five-year earn-in period.

 Mann Lake Uranium Project